baublet/ts-object-helpers/README.md

 #### `variadicGet`

-Variadic get is useful when you have a known object, but need to access properties of the object by some variable property or properties.
+Variadic get is useful when you have a known object, but need to access properties of that object by some property or properties that are not known until runtime.

 ```ts
 const person = {